mariaBoutoudi/parking/README.md

 #### Features

 - **Vehicle Generation Form:** A dedicated form to generate a specified number of 'Parking' nodes with random titles, vehicle plates, check-in and check-out timestamps, booking time types (hourly or daily).
-Randomly selected payment (Yes or No) and calculated the cost for each vehicle entity.
+Randomly selected payment (Yes or No) and calculated the cost based on current configuration for each vehicle entity.
-- **Drush Command (Optional):** May include a Drush command for command-line generation of vehicles for automated testing or batch operations.
+- **Drush Command:** Provides a drush command as alternative method to generate vehicle nodes.

 #### Installation

 1. Ensure the main `parking` module is installed and enabled.
-2. Place the `generate_vehicles` submodule in your Drupal installation's `modules/custom/parking/modules` directory, inside the `parking` module.
-3. Enable the submodule through the Drupal administration interface (`/admin/modules`).
+2. Enable the submodule through the Drupal administration interface (`/admin/modules`) or using drush command (drush en generate_vehicles).

 #### Usage

 - **Generate Vehicles via UI:** Navigate to `/generateform` and use the provided form.
-- **Generate Vehicles via Drush (if applicable):** Execute the Drush command from your Drupal root directory (e.g., `drush generate:vehicles [count]`).
+- **Generate Vehicles via Drush:** Execute the Drush command from your Drupal root directory (e.g., `drush gv 10`).

+#### Coming soon

+- Barcodes for each vehicle arrival.
+- Dashboard charts.
+- Clean up entities during uninstall.
+- Enriched code with extra functionality (permission, ajax, hooks).

 ## Maintainer